fedeval/awesome-merchant-integration/README.md

 ### Development server ###

 ```
-ng serve
+npm run start
 ```

 will run the app on a dev server listening by default on port `4200`.
 Navigate to `http://localhost:4200/` to see the app and interact with it.
 The app will automatically reload if you change any of the source files.
-If you wish the dev server to listen on a different port run `ng serve --port PORT_NUMBER`
+If you wish the dev server to listen on a different port edit the `ng serve` script with a `--port PORT_NUMBER` flag.

 ### Scripts ###